buckwheatone/cs50_final_project/README.md

 helps with that.

 ## Usage
-The application is pre-populated with questions from several fields so users can start learning right out of the gate.
+The application is pre-populated with questions from my CS50 course learning.
 However, you can add your own spaced repetition cards to tailor the experience to what you'd like to learn.

 ## Why another system?
 There are other solutions out there.
 Anki is a popular one, and open source.
 But in